 The thought of implementing a full Customer Experience (CX) strategy might seem daunting.
 But it doesn’t have to be.
-Adopting a CX Strategy simply means that you are prioritizing how a customer feels when they interact with your brand throughout every step of their journey.
-If you’re not sure where to start, we’ve put together a list of 5 important things that can help you improve your customer experience.
+Adopting a CX strategy simply means that you are prioritizing how a customer feels when they interact with your brand throughout every step of their journey.
+If you’re not sure where to start, we’ve put together a list of five important things that can help improve your brand’s customer experience.

 1. Do Customer Service Well

-While Customer Service is only one part of your CX, it’s a really good barometer of how your company, as a whole, values—or doesn’t value—your customers.
+While customer service is only one part of your CX, it’s a really good barometer of how your company, as a whole, values your customers—or not.
 Make sure you are checking in with your staff regularly to see how everyone in your company interacts with your customers.
 It might also be time for a quick refresher for your team about how they can best represent your brand in every interaction.

 2. Make It Easy